ameencoding/blogging/README.md

 # Blogging
 Welcome to blogging, it's a free app 😁

+# Default username and password
+username: admin password: 123

+# About application
 Each and every user must have a username and password.

 Each user must have a unique username.